grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 	* This is basically impossible
 * [ ] consider going back and cutting the search pattern sequence before the depot -- might be slowing down the start of the book too much.
 	* Is C right?
 Should I cut the whole thing before the depot and start it there?
+* [ ]  consider finishing a version with everything in -- a directors cut -- after committing that cut out all the bigger scenesbeing cut
+	* keep track of pages to be cut as you edit